murrain/handbook/about-aptible/talent.md

 * Level (ex.
 [Option Impact leveling](https://www.optionimpact.com/partials/userGuide/jobLevelUG.html))
 * Founding status (founder / non founder)

-When there is no clear comparable job title in the data set (e.g. Developer Relations) or sample sizes are small, we may average together data from more than one job title (Software Engineering and Marketing).
+When there is no clear comparable job title in the data set (e.g. Developer Relations) or sample sizes are small, we may average together data from more than one job title (for DevRel: Software Engineering and Marketing).

 ### Our Market
 Aptible's market consists of: